Aaron Philo

-Aaron Philo (PHY-low) is an American college football quarterback for the Georgia Tech Yellow Jackets.
+Aaron Philo (PHY-low) is an American college football quarterback for the Florida Gators.
+He previously played for the Georgia Tech Yellow Jackets.

-High school career
+Early life

 Philo attended Prince Avenue Christian School in Bogart, Georgia.
 In 2023, Philo broke the Georgia state record for passing yards, which was previously held by Trevor Lawrence, finishing his high school career with 13,922 passing yards.
 As a senior, he threw for 4,596 yards and a single-season state-record 56 touchdowns.
 A three-star recruit, Philo decommitted from Minnesota, and flipped his commitment to play college football at the Georgia Institute of Technology.

 College career

+Georgia Tech

 Philo made his collegiate debut against VMI, throwing for 49 yards on three completions.
 Against Virginia Tech, he threw for 184 yards and an interception in relief of Zach Pyron.
 Against Miami, Philo threw for 67 yards and a touchdown, the first of his career, helping lead the Yellow Jackets to a 28–23 upset victory.
 Against NC State, he threw for 265 yards while rushing for an additional 57 yards and the game-winning touchdown, an 18-yard touchdown run, in a 30–29 victory.
 For his performance, he was named the ACC rookie of the week.